The Ultimate Guide to SFDR Reporting and Compliance

 The main objective of SFDR is environmental, social, and governance (ESG) transparency.
 SFDR does not compel any business-altering action on the part of financial market participants.
 SFDR only requires transparent ESG reporting under the SFDR guidelines (disclosure requirements for affected organizations are covered in detail below).
 SFDR reports must be kept up to date and publicly viewable on participants’ websites, and no marketing materials may contradict information provided in SFDR reports.

-Why SFDR Matters
+Why SFDR matters

 SFDR is a part of larger efforts by the European Union to bring ESG transparency to markets so that stakeholders, investors, customers, and governing bodies can have insight into market behavior beyond financial disclosures, and encourage market participants to make long-term sustainable decisions.